siemens/gencmpclient/README.md

 # Getting the library

-You can clone the git repository with
+You can clone the git repository and its submodules with
 ```
 git clone git@code.siemens.com:product-pki/genCMPClient.git
 cd genCMPClient
+export http_proxy=http://test.coia.siemens.net  # or whatever your HTTP proxy is
+export no_proxy=$no_proxy,code.siemens.com
 git submodule update --init
 ```